az4mary/business_review/projects/zyne-homepage/patch/build-deploy-workflow-update.md

 ## 2. Direct-to-Main Verification Procedure

-Because we are targeting documentation ignores, the developer must verify this by explicitly altering a documentation file and ensuring the pipeline *ignores* it.
+Because we are targeting documentation ignores, you must verify this by explicitly altering a documentation file and ensuring the pipeline *ignores* it.

 1. **Apply and Commit the Patches:** Commit the updated YAML files to `main` and push. *(This push will trigger the Publish workflow because the `.yml` files themselves are in the whitelist).*
 2. **Execute the Ignored Path Dry-Run:** Create or modify a markdown file inside the `projects/zyne-homepage/docs/` directory (e.g., add a comment to a PRD).
 Commit and push this single change to `main`.